genomicsITER/nf-rsvpipeline/README.md

 The **nf-rsvpipeline** is built using [Nextflow](https://www.nextflow.io/), following [nf-core](https://nf-co.re) guidelines and templates.

+### Respiratory Syncytial Virus genomic surveillance in the Canary Islands

 This pipeline is designed for the analysis of RSV whole genomes using short- and long-read sequencing technologies.
 It is developed as part of the research efforts documented in the following repository:

 [`RSV Repository (genomicsITER/RSV)`](https://github.com/genomicsITER/RSV)